mathieuprog/fluent-graphql/README.md

 However, this doesn't say anything about how to handle the data received from the server response.

 * How do we transform the `age` and `duration` fields into integers?
-* Did we receive the full list of services (in which case we may have to delete previously fetched services not included in this list in other queries' caches) or do we deal with a non-exhaustive list?
+* Did we receive the full list of services (in which case we have to delete previously fetched services not included in this list from cached data) or do we deal with a non-exhaustive list?
 * Is the user to be deleted?
 * etcetera